 Snowbirds spending the winter in the south live in a wide variety of accommodations.
 Some use traveling RVs, some rent or buy condominiums, and some rent or buy a park model trailer in an RV Resort park.
 This latter group represents the largest proportion of snowbird residents.

-In 2003 there were 160,000 snowbirds living in about 80,000 park model trailers.
+In 2003 there were 160,000 snowbirds living in about 80,000 park model units.
 A large percentage are in the Phoenix AZ area.
-The highest concentration being the Phoenix East Valley area which includes the cities of Mesa and Apache Junction.
-This area has about 33,000 trailer spaces, mostly located in the many RV resort parks.
+The highest concentration being the Phoenix East Valley region which includes the cities of Mesa and Apache Junction.
+This area has about 33,000 unit spaces, mostly located in the many RV resort parks.
 There are also a few thousand in Tucson and Yuma ... also very popular with snowbirds.

 Whats in a Name?